Scoliosis

 The cause of most cases is unknown, but it is believed to involve a combination of genetic and environmental factors.
+Scoliosis most often occurs during growth spurts right before puberty.
 Risk factors include other affected family members.
 It can also occur due to another condition such as muscle spasms, cerebral palsy, Marfan syndrome, and tumors such as neurofibromatosis.
 Diagnosis is confirmed with X-rays.
 Scoliosis is typically classified as either structural in which the curve is fixed, or functional in which the underlying spine is normal.
+Left-right asymmetries, of the vertebrae and their musculature, especially in the thoracic region, may cause mechanical instability of the spinal column.

 Treatment depends on the degree of curve, location, and cause.
 The age of the patient is also important, since some treatments are ineffective in adults, who are no longer growing.
 Minor curves may simply be watched periodically.
 Treatments may include bracing, specific exercises, posture checking, and surgery.
-The brace must be fitted to the person and used daily until growing stops.
+The brace must be fitted to the person and used daily until growth stops.
 Specific exercises, such as exercises that focus on the core, may be used to try to decrease the risk of worsening.
 They may be done alone or along with other treatments such as bracing.
 Evidence that chiropractic manipulation, dietary supplements, or exercises can prevent the condition from worsening is weak.
 However, exercise is still recommended due to its other health benefits.